mantidproject/mantid/docs/source/algorithms/DirectILLReduction-v1.rst

 Description
 -----------

-This is the main data reduction algorithm in the ILL's time-of-flight reduction suite.
+This is the main data reduction algorithm in :ref:`ILL's time-of-flight reduction suite <DirectILL>`.
 It performs the last steps of the reduction workflow, namely vanadium normalisation and transformation to :math:`S(q,\omega)` space (optionally :math:`S(2\theta,\omega)`).
 The algorithm's workflow diagram is shown below:

 .. diagram:: DirectILLReduction-v1_wkflw.dot